beau1399/porpus/README.md

 # Porpus - A Minimalist Leiningen Template for Web Development
 * Server-Driven
-* ClojureScript Enabled for When You Need It
+* ClojureScript enabled for when you need it
-* Suspicious of Dependencies
+* Suspicious of dependencies
-* Built Around Web Basics; HTTP is the Framework
+* Built around the basics; HTTP is the framework

 ## Quick Start